 - 9.1 Instead of gratings or plywood sheets, other possibilities are the use of aluminium stanchions or battens of sufficient strength. - 9.2 During the voyage the wire lashings should be regularly inspected and slack wires should be retightened if necessary.
 In particular, after rough weather, wire lashings should be checked and retightened if necessary.

-Figure 16 - Securing of units stowed at the ships side
+Figure 2 - Securing of units stowed at the ship's side

-Methods to assess the efficiency of securing arrangements for semi-standardized and non-standardized cargo
+Methods to assess the efficiency of securing arrangements for non-standardized cargo

 1 Scope of application